About Prolapsed Discs

 Diagnosis of Prolapsed Disc

-A slipped disc can be diagnosed by description of symptoms and a physical examination.
-X-rays will not show signs of a prolapsed disc, but can be used to rule out conditions that produce similar symptoms.
+A slipped disc can be diagnosed by a description of symptoms and a physical examination.
+X-rays will not show signs of a prolapsed disc but can be used to rule out conditions that produce similar symptoms.
 Other scans including MRI scans, CT scans and myelogram can be used to determine the size and location of a prolapsed disc.